Rama7778/News/README.md

 **== Description ==**

-Frameworks yaurau-framework is intended to quickly create sites odnostranichnik.
+Frameworks yaurau-framework is intended to quickly create sites landing.

 **= Version 1.00 () =**
 * NEW: Initial Release